-Twins and other multiple birth children have been an exception to infant class size prejudice since the 2012 Admissions Code was introduced and it is not necessary for schools to have individual rules to prioritise these children.
-However, when one twin/multiple birth is allocated the last place available, then the Admission Authority will admit the additional child/children over and above the school's PAN, to the Reception classes.
+Twins and other multiple birth children have been an exception to infant class size prejudice since the 2012 Admissions Code was introduced.
+When one twin/multiple birth is allocated the last place available, then the Admission Authority will admit the additional child/children over and above the school's PAN, to the Reception classes.